NVISOsecurity/logalert.py/README.md

 ## Examples

 ``logalerty.py`` can be used for a wide variety of cases where you want to be alerted of activity on a computer.
-A few examples:
+A few examples are explained below - these and more examples can also be found in the [examples](examples) folder.

 ### Continuous monitoring
 For continuous monitoring of a system, commands that make